Bringing the love and benefits of Therapy dogs to your school, university or workplace, Australia wide.

 It is strongly advised that you do not take your dog to school until you have completed careful planning as well as demonstrated your competence in handling your dog in a manner which is safe for a school context.
 This includes understanding your dogs stress signals, managing their energy and enthusiasm, as well as managing and understanding the expectations others hold for your dog in the school context.

-It is important that we all stick to what we know best and there is a lot involved in learning and training in Animal Assisted Therapy.
-We can provide you with the details of some local providers who offer this specialist training and once you are ready, we can assist you to plan and implement your school-based program.
+It is important that we all stick to what we do best.
+We can provide you with the details of some training providers who offer specialist training and once you are ready, we can assist you to plan and implement your school-based program.

 Although I may be able to assist your school to navigate requests for Assistance, Service or Companion dogs for students at your school, this is not our core business.
 We are focused on supporting the planning and implementation of Therapy Dog programs in Australian schools.